zheng-jiajin/strategic-pricing/README.md

 Besides the Rmd code files, HTML output files are also included for ease of viewing.

-**"strategic-pricing" file**
+**The "strategic-pricing" file**
-Includes plots of the data, models and discussions of price and other variables' effect on demand/sales, intertemporal substitution, and implications for price markups.
+includes plots of the data, models and discussions of price and other variables' effect on demand/sales, intertemporal substitution, and implications for price markups.
 Also includes obtaining price elasticities with trees.

-**"Double ML" file**
+**In the "Double ML" file**,
 I used the Double Machine Learning technique (with RandomForest) to estimate price elasticities of three brands of orange juice.